priyanshu00007/Local_Chatbot/README.md

 - **Ollama errors**: Ensure Ollama is running locally (`ollama serve`) and models are pulled.
 - **Stream closed errors**: Ensure AbortController is properly managed; avoid multiple enqueues after abort.

+##some Problems
+pdf upload but performing operations on the same is not working for now but will set it out
 ## Dependencies

 - Next.js: App framework